QinIndexCode/expo-lite-data-store/WIKI_EN.md

 **Important Notes**:
 - Full table encryption and field-level encryption **cannot be used simultaneously**.
 The system will automatically detect conflicts and throw a clear error message.
 - Full table encryption mode is enabled through the `encryptFullTable` parameter when calling the API.
-- Field-level encryption is enabled through the `enableFieldLevelEncryption` and `encryptedFields` configuration in the configuration file.
+- Field-level encryption is enabled through the `encryptedFields` configuration in the configuration file.
+Field-level encryption is automatically enabled when the `encryptedFields` array is not empty.
 - In non-encrypted mode, data is stored in plain text, no encryption algorithm is used, and no biometric or password authentication is triggered.

 ### Performance Configuration